Can You Teach My Alligator Manners?

-Can You Teach My Alligator Manners? is an interactive children's animated series that previously aired on Disney Channel (part of Playhouse Disney block).
-The series premiered on June 21, 2008, until November 14, 2009.
+Can You Teach My Alligator Manners? is an American animated children's series that aired on Disney Channel as part of its Playhouse Disney block.
+The show premiered on June 21, 2008, until October 24, 2009.

 Synopsis

 A young boy named Mikey has a pet alligator named Al, and Mikey's mother says Mikey can't keep Al unless Al learns manners.
 Mikey enlists the help of the audience to teach Al manners in a variety of places and situations.